GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 To explain the essence of a good design authors usually insert an image of a craftsman with a chisel and tell how it is important to name variables in a consistent and obvious way, write literary-inspired comments, create small functions, and so on.
-But we are interested in more grandeur aspects of the trade.
+But there are more grandeur aspects of the trade.
 Namely, how to prevent system rot under the pressure of the omnipresent second law of thermodynamics that strives to turn everything into an incorrigible mess?
 How to minimize the impact of possible changes?
 How to make